 I have been a fan of Shotkit and was always dreamed of being featured here, so I’m more than happy now!

 My journey started about 8+ years ago and it didn’t happen with wedding photography at first.
-For a quite some time I was doing commercial stock photography such as self care, beauty and lifestyle with my wife Aliona, but that little passion sparkle inside me kept leaning me towards wedding photography.
+For quite some time I was doing commercial stock photography such as self care, beauty and lifestyle with my wife Aliona, but that little passion sparkle inside me kept leaning me towards wedding photography.

-The sparkle grew bigger and bigger with every day, so I started working some weddings during the summer season and I just fell in love in the atmosphere.
+The sparkle grew bigger and bigger with every day, so I started working some weddings during the summer season and I just fell in love with the atmosphere.
 Seeing so many happy people around you is really inspiring and it energizes me to make sure they will be happy with their wedding photos.

 My photography style…wait, I don’t think I have one.
 I’m a fan of quality products so I’m trying to bring quality with my photos and also to capture the emotions during the wedding day since the wedding is a highly fast-paced event.

 And now let’s head to the most exciting part, the gear!
 I’ve been a Canon shooter for the past 8 years.
 The gear is important, but my goal is to turn on that awesome emotion when I’m taking a photo of the bride and groom.
 The gear just makes my life easier.
 The most important element is who’s behind the camera.

 Canon 5D Mark IV as a main tool